 Good areas to focus on include hip flexors including the extensors, flexors, and abductors, as well as the knee joints, extensors and flexors.
 Also recommended are exercises for the lower-leg muscles including the ankle.
 Having stronger and more stable hips and ankles can help prevent stress on your knee.

 If you don’t have access to weight machines, you can also do squats or lunges.
+Yoga is great for building strength as well as flexibility, making it a great choice for off days.
 Just be sure to maintain proper form.
 Avoid locking your knees.
 Trying yoga is a great way to improve flexibility and strength.
 There are many free yoga resources including free videos on YouTube where you can pick up some basics.

 More tips to keep knees healthy